zyvy/Udacity-SQL-Notes/Lesson-2-SQL-Joins.md

 ```
 Here, again, we're selecting the id and name columns from the accounts table and the total column from the orders table.
 We're starting with the orders table (which we alias to o), and then RIGHT JOIN the accounts table (which we alias to a).
 We join these tables ON the order table's account_id column (a foreign key in orders) and the accounts table's id column (the primary key in accounts).
 Now the results that we get back from the query have changed.
 If you evaluate the query in the classroom's IDE and then scroll all the way to the bottom of the results, you will now see one account id, 1731, and name, Goldman Sachs Group, that does not have a corresponding total.

+### NULL
+If there is not matching information in the JOINed table, then you will have columns with empty cells.
+These empty cells introduce a new data type called NULL.
+You will learn about NULLs in detail in the next lesson, but for now you have a quick introduction as you can consider any cell without data as NULL.

 ### What makes the orders table the left table in a Venn diagram of the two tables?
 The orders table is the left hand part of the diagram because it is the table that appears in the FROM clause.
 You can switch things around and use accounts in the FROM clause, and in that case, accounts will now be the left hand part of the diagram and orders will be the right hand part.